 Today, Microsoft Endpoint Manager customers have the option to enroll their Android devices as Android Enterprise (AE) dedicated devices.
-With this public preview, customers will now be able to optionally enroll their AE dedicated devices into Azure AD Shared device mode, which will allow end-users to gain single sign-on and single sign-out across all of the participating applications on the device.
+With this new capability, customers can now optionally enroll their AE dedicated devices into Azure AD Shared device mode, which will allow end-users to gain single sign-on and single sign-out across all of the participating applications on the device.
 For an application to participate with Azure AD Shared mode, it must integrate with Azure AD's MSAL library.
 More information about Azure AD Shared Mode and its capabilities can be found here.

-Here are additional capabilities included with this public preview release:
+Here are additional capabilities included with this release: